Jamesgo1/fpl_22_23/README.md

 > asnwer with graphics.
 This is an ongoing attempt - see [Future Questions](#future-questions)

 > NB:
-> - 'xP' stands for expected points and is created using expected goals, assists, etc. It very accurately predicts
-    > real points but with far less variance/noise.
+> - 'xP' stands for expected points and is created using expected goals, assists, etc. It very accurately predicts real points but with far less 'noise'.
 > - Value is the player's original value when they played their first game.
 ### 1) Which teams overperformed most relative to their cost last season?